BrettVerney/ciscoPWDhasher/README.md

 # ciscoPWDhasher
-A Python Cisco Password Hashing Tool for Cisco IOS, IOS-XE and NX-OS
+An offline Cisco Password Hashing Tool for Cisco IOS, IOS-XE and NX-OS.

 **ciscoPWDhasher.py**